mighty-little-coder/Weather-App/README.md

 # 5 Day Weather Forecaster

 ## Description
 The purpose of this project is to build a 5-day weather forecast app.
-The skills needed to excecute this webpage well include linking and modifying external server side API's.
+The skills needed to execute this webpage well include linking and modifying external server side API's.
 In this case, we have utilized the Google weather API.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Installation